ANG13T/ANG13T/README.md

 <img src="https://github.com/ANG13T/ANG13T/blob/master/images/Headline.png" width="600">

 Hi, I'm Angelina (aka ANG13T or G4LXY).
 I am a Software Developer, Mechatronics Engineer, and Hacker.
 I have over 10 years of experience developing websites, apps, hardware/engineering projects, and more.
 I have worked for 10+ companies and have a robust skillset comprised of a wide range of technologies.
-I am a fluid learner and a multidisciplinary maker, and I enjoy wokring on eclectic projects in a fast-paced prototype focused environment.
+I am a fluid learner and a multidisciplinary maker, and I enjoy working on eclectic projects in a fast-paced prototype focused environment.

 **Current Projects**
 - 🌊  Tsunami Detection Research with Microcontrollers